-Family and Community Involvement: Data Examined: Parent Surveys, Parent and Community Involvement in Campus Events, Parent and Visitor sign-in logs
+Family and Community Involvement:

+Data Examined: Parent Surveys, Parent and Community Involvement in Campus Events, Parent and Visitor sign-in logs

-Strength: Parents and guardians are strongly encouraged to attend fact to face conferences with teachers.
+Strength: Parents and guardians are strongly encouraged to attend face to face conferences with teachers.
 Translation of written communication between school and home is provided for non-English speaking homes.
 Families and the community are actively involved in, but are not limited to the following: Parent Teacher Organization (PTO), Book Fair, classroom parties, festivals, lunch, music programs, awards ceremonies, pep rallies, field day, field trips, fundraisers, Student Council drives, parent volunteers, secondary school student volunteers, etc.

 Weakness: There is a need for more parent and/or community members as tutors and/or mentors.

-Technology:
+More opportunities for parent and family engagement activities need to be incorporated.
+Due to Covid-19, family and community engagement will be modified and adjusted.

-Data Examined: Meetings with Campus Technology Directors, Number of Technology Work Orders
+Technology: Data Examined: Meetings with Campus Technology Directors, Number of Technology Work Orders

-Strength: Each homeroom is equipped with desktop and laptop computers for student use.
-Some classrooms have lpads and chromebooks for teacher and student use.
+Strength: Each homeroom is equipped with Chromebooks and laptop computers for student use.
+Some classrooms have lpads for teacher and student use.
 Students and teachers use technology daily for instruction and to increase academic performance.
 Students attend computer lab classes at least once per week to complete software based and web based lessons.
 Some teachers use the DOJO and Remind apps to keep parents informed of student behavior and classroom activities.
+More technology is being used with At-Home learners due to Covid-19.